 Carbon moves around the Earth system through the carbon cycle.
 It naturally travels between the atmosphere, ocean, plants, and rocks over time.
-We are changing the carbon cycle by burning fossil fuels, which send more carbon to the atmosphere in the form of greenhouse gases, like carbon dioxide (CO2) and methane (CH4).
+We are changing the carbon cycle by burning fossil fuels, which sends more carbon into the atmosphere in the form of greenhouse gases like carbon dioxide (CO2) and methane (CH4).
 Extra greenhouse gases in the atmosphere are causing Earth to warm.
 Some carbon dioxide makes its way out of the atmosphere through the carbon cycle, but we are emitting so much that the amount of carbon dioxide in the air keeps increasing.

 Examples of Carbon Dioxide Removal